zenna/Sigma.jl/README.md

 Z = Y > 0
 ```

-Probabilstic models are then smiply created by defining primitive RandomVariables and composing these together to create more complex ones.
+Probabilstic models are then simply created by defining primitive RandomVariables and composing these together to create more complex ones.

 ## Random Arrays